 Finally, add parts of the rich native culture to your life, like making an authentic native meal.
 Some examples include Three Sisters Soup, simple Buffalo Stew, or Pemmican.

 “Native American” is not usually used for the Nation Hawaiians or Alaskan Natives like Yup’ik, Inuit, or Aleut peoples.

-Most Americas use the term “American Indian” for the indigenous people in the US, while the Canadians use “First Nations.”
+Most Americas use the term “American Indian” for the indigenous people in the US, while Canadians use “First Nations.”

 Ishi is famously known as the ‘last wild Indian’ in the US and lived outside modern culture.
-He belonged to the Yahi tribe that became extinct in the 1800s due to the California Gold Rush.
-Then, in 1911, he came from the wilderness into the town of Oroville, where various anthropologists studied him till death.
+He belonged to the Yahi tribe which became extinct in the 1800s due to the California Gold Rush.
+Then, in 1911, he came from the wilderness into the town of Oroville, where various anthropologists studied him till his death.

 The native Americans are called “Indians” because of Christopher Columbus.
 He initially thought he went to East Indies, where the indigenous were called Indians.

 Native Americans and First Nations people used to speak the language of the Algonquian.
 And, because they were the first to have met the English explorers, many words from their language came into English.
 Examples include caribou, chipmunk, moccasin, moose, muskrat, totem, wigwam, opossum, papoose, pecan, powwow, raccoon, skunk, squaw, toboggan, and woodchuck.